This article describes what is the recommended Safetica ONE configuration to get the best Security Audit results.

-All information in the Security Audit comes from user activity logged by Safetica, and there are settings in Safetica that can affect the details available in the Security Audit.
+All information in the Security Audit comes from user activity logged by Safetica, and there are settings in Safetica ONE that can affect the details available in the Security Audit.

 - Automatic configuration - when you launch Safetica Management Console for the first time, make sure to complete all steps of the initial wizard.
 The wizard helps to configure every feature used to collect all relevant data for the Security Audit.

-- Manual configuration - in case you skipped some or all steps of the initial wizard, or you are already using Safetica and want to configure the features manually.
+- Manual configuration - in case you skipped some or all steps of the initial wizard, or you are already using Safetica ONE and want to configure the features manually.

 1) Company name